Vocals / Jimmy Nymoen

 The second single Guillotines premiered at Terrorizer, while the video for Beat Them to Death was presented by Metal Injection who thought "SIBIIR is fucking great".

-Their debut album Sibiir was released in December 2016, making many of the year's top lists, and was hailed by Terrorizer as "a savage".
+The S/T album was released in December 2016, making many of the year's top lists, and was hailed by Terrorizer as "a savage".
 From Bekmörke’s second wave of black metal and hardcore fusion, via the relentless tempo of Beat Them To Death, to the catchiness of These Rats We Deny and White Noise, SIBIIR’s full length debut reeks of creativity and headbangable riffs.

-Their S/T debut’s sonic output is so heavy and full of energy that one will crave seeing them live before the opening track Bekmörke is even finished, and their critically acclaimed live shows both at clubs and festivals like Roskilde and Öya surely have given them quite a reputation so far - even earning them two tours in Europe with Kvelertak, and shows with Enslaved.
+Their critically acclaimed live shows both at clubs and festivals like Roskilde, Summer Breeze and Öya surely have given them quite a reputation so far - even earning them two tours in Europe with Kvelertak, and shows with Enslaved.

 Evig Lyttar (NO) 4.5/5